rbirkaur23/A_or_a/README.md

 # A_or_a
-Input a string from the user
+Input a string from the user print A or a